madbomb122/BlackViperScript/README.md

 **Q:** Can I add a service to be changed or stop one from changing? <br />
 **A:** Yes, edit the file `BlackViper.csv` and put it in the proper format <br />
-**Note:** Number meaning 0 -Not installed, 1 -Disable, 2 -Manual, 3 -Auto Normal, 4 -Auto Delay <br />
+**Note:** Number meaning 0 -Not installed/skip, 1 -Disable, 2 -Manual, 3 -Auto Normal, 4 -Auto Delay <br />

 **Q:** How long are you going to maintain the script? <br />
 **A:** No Clue, but will update service changes when I see any changes or get notified of any changes.